Ada-Developers-Academy/jump-start-live/lessons/day5/arrays.md

 ```

 ### Iterating over an array
-Iterating over an array, is a process to look at each element of an array and perform some sort of action
+Iterating over an array, is a process to look at each element of an array and perform some action.

 You can use either a `do ... end` block or a block with curly braces for the each method.
 By convention `do ... end` should be used for multi-line blocks, and curly braces for single-line blocks.
-Keep in mind though, that curly braces have high precedence when compared to `do ... end` blocks
+Keep in mind though, that curly braces have high precedence when compared to `do ... end` blocks.

 #### each
 ```ruby